Observing dynamic oscillatory behavior of triple points among black hole thermodynamic phase transitions: Triple point in black hole systems

-{\it Triple point in black hole systems} In order to exhibit the rich structure of the triple point, we start with the six-dimensional charged Gauss-Bonnet (GB) AdS black holes \cite{Wei2,Frassino:2014pha}.
+To show the rich structure of the triple point, we start with the six-dimensional charged Gauss-Bonnet (GB) AdS black holes \cite{Wei2,Frassino:2014pha}.
 The corresponding equation of state in the extended phase space reads

-where $P$ and $T$ is the pressure and temperature of the black hole system.
+where $P$ and $T$ are the pressure and temperature of the black hole system.
 All quantities are measured in Planck units, with $\alpha$ the GB coupling parameter, $Q$ denoting the black hole charge, and $r_{\rm h}$ the horizon radius, characterizing the size of the black hole as either small, intermediate, or large \cite{Kubiznak:2016qmn,Boulware,Cai2,Cvetic2,Cai}.

 This equation of state possesses a triple point, shown as a blue dot in Fig. \ref{PHSTRPT} in the $P$-$T$ phase diagram, where $Q$=0.2 and $\alpha$=1.06.
-The other two black dots signify critical points, where the phase transition is second order.
-The diagram is quite similar to that of the phase structure of water, except that coexistence curve of small and intermediate black holes has a positive slope.
+The other two black dots signify critical points.
+The diagram is similar to that of the phase structure of water.
 The degenerate coexistence regions in the $P$-$T$ diagram are better illustrated in a $T$-$r_{\rm h}$ phase diagram, shown in Fig. \ref{PHSTRPTr} for the first time.
 The two critical points are located at the two peaks, and the triple point becomes a horizontal line, along which these three black hole coexistence phases can coexist.
-Correspondingly, these phases have the same free energy, with the Gibbs free energy exhibiting double swallow tail behaviour with both swallowtail intersections coinciding \cite{Wei2,Frassino:2014pha}.
-It is possible to construct two pair equal area regions on each isothermal curve, but we will not pursue this as we are interested in the dynamic process of the phase transition.

 Consider a canonical ensemble at temperature $T_E$ (and not the Hawking temperature), composed of a series of black hole spacetimes (called the landscape) with arbitrary horizon radius, and define a new Gibbs free energy